Magic Chocolate Chip Cookies (lactation cookies!)

 2014-04-04sugarandgarlic2014-5

-If anything, these are delicious chocolate chip cookies, made with natural and clean ingredients, good fats/oils (mostly healthy omega 3 fats from a almond butter and coconut oil), and healthy ingredients such as flaxseed meal, oats, and honey.
+If anything, these are delicious chocolate chip cookies, made with natural and clean ingredients, good fats/oils (mainly healthy omega 3 fats from an almond butter and coconut oil), and healthy ingredients such as flaxseed meal, oats, and honey.
 Most “lactation cookie” recipes call for the essential brewers yeast.
 I did not use this, which is advantageous because it supposedly smells and tastes awful and it is not easy to find in general grocery stores.
-I avoided its use because I read on WebMd that pregnant and nursing women should avoid use because it has not been studied enough to assess its safety.
+I avoided its use because I read on WebMd that pregnant and nursing women should avoid use.
+After all, it has not been studied enough to assess its safety.

 2014-04-03sugarandgarlic2014-13